ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

         return UZ_node_12

-As it can be seen, this function returns the control parameter for this model, which is the displacement at the Z-direction on the node 12 (``UZ_node_12``).
+This function returns the control parameter for the model, which is the displacement at the Z-direction on the node 12 (``UZ_node_12``).

 Setting MAPDL pool
 ==================

-The genetic algorithms are expensive regarding the amount of calculation needed to reach an optimal solution.
-As seen before, many simulations must be performed to select, crossover, and mutate all the chromosomes across all the populations.
+Genetic algorithms are expensive in regard to the amount of calculations needed to reach an optimal solution.
+As shown earlier, many simulations must be performed to select, cross over, and mutate all the chromosomes across all the populations.
 For this reason, to speed up the process, it is desirable to have as many MAPDL instances as possible, so each one can calculate one chromosome fit function.

-To manage multiple MAPDL instances, the best approach is to use :py:class:`~ansys.mapdl.core.pool.MapdlPool` class.
+To manage multiple MAPDL instances, the best approach is to use the :py:class:`~ansys.mapdl.core.pool.MapdlPool` class.

 .. code-block:: python